 - Follow the Self-guiding Auto Tour to tour the battlefield.
 Driving around the battlefield takes two to three hours.
 Most of the numbered locations have displays and tablets that describe significant battle actions from the three days of the conflict.

-- During the summer, park rangers provide talks about the fight and its impact on soldiers, civilians, and the nation.
-Walking the battlefield and getting a sense of the area is the most excellent way to gain an insight into what transpired here.
+- During the summer, park rangers deliver talks about the fight and its impact on soldiers, civilians, and the nation.
+Walking the battlefield and getting a sense of the area remains the most excellent way to gain insight into what transpired here.

 - The National Cemetery Trail starts and finishes at the National Cemetery driveway. , where Union troops had buried, and Abraham Lincoln presented the Gettysburg Address.